 Anxiety is something that we all experience from time to time.
-The experience of anxiety is our body’s way of preparing us to manage those difficult situations.
+It's our body’s way of preparing us to manage challenging situations.
 Sometimes anxiety can help us perform better by helping us feel alert and motivated.

 What are the symptoms of anxiety?

 Everyone experiences anxiety differently, but there are some common signs and symptoms of anxiety.

 - faster breathing

 - feeling tense or having aches (especially neck, shoulders and back)

 - ‘butterflies’ or feeling sick in the stomach.